Lansing Campbell: Biography

-He died on May 26, 1937, in Raleigh, Wake County, North Carolina.
-He is buried in Oak Woods Cemetery, Chicago, Cook County, Illinois.

-Career

 From 1919 to 1929, he drew Uncle Wiggily's Adventures as a comic strip.
 During the decade, the comic strip's text evolved from captions to dialogue minus balloons to dialogue inside balloons.

-During the 1930s, he drew the Sunday strip, Paddy Pigtail.
+During the 1930s, he drew the Sunday strip Paddy Pigtail.

-Campbell lived and worked in New York City.
+Death

+Campbell died in Raleigh, North Carolina on May 26, 1937, at the age of 55.
+He is buried in Oak Woods Cemetery in Chicago, Illinois.

 Cultural legacy

 Campbell's Uncle Wiggily illustrations were the main influence on Chris Wedge's short film Bunny which won the Academy Award for Animated Short Film for 1998 as well as a Golden Nica at the Prix Ars Electronica.

 Howard Garis' grandson, Brooks Garis, has produced a video, Uncle Wiggily and the Pumpkin, with Lansing Campbell illustrations and music by Chris Brubeck.